< Pelvic inlet and outlet >

 On the other hand, a man ejaculates in a war (?) state with someone.
 It signifies that sympathetic nerve results in ejaculation.
 Reversely, erection is affected by the parasympathetic nerve.

-At the root of penis, the straight corpus spongiosum (proximal end: bulb of penis) is a bit shorter than the oblique corpus cavernosum (proximal end: crus of penis).
-Instead, at the body of penis, the corpus spongiosum (distal end: glans penis) is longer.
-The glans penis is surrounded by skin called the prepuce.
+At the root of penis, the straight corpus spongiosum (its proximal end: bulb of penis) is a bit shorter than the oblique corpus cavernosum (its proximal end: crus of penis).
+Instead, at the body of penis, the corpus spongiosum (its distal end: glans penis) is longer.
+The glans penis including the urethra is surrounded by skin called the prepuce.

-The skeletal muscle that surrounds the ¡°bulb¡± and corpus ¡°spongiosum¡± is the ¡°bulbospongiosus.¡± This muscle squeezes urine and semen to the body of penis so as to finish urination and ejaculation voluntarily.
+The skeletal muscle that encloses the BULB of penis and corpus SPONGIOSum is the BULBoSPONGIOSus.
+This muscle squeezes urine and semen to the body of penis so as to finish urination and ejaculation voluntarily.
 It also squeezes blood to the body of penis to contribute to erection voluntarily.

-The bulbospongiosus and the superficial transverse perineal muscle hold the perineal body in place (Fig. 7-13).
-The superficial and deep transverse perineal muscles (Fig. 7-14) can be found in the superficial and deep perineal pouches, respectively.
+The bulbospongiosus and the superficial transverse perineal muscle hold the perineal body in place.
+The superficial and deep transverse perineal muscles (Fig. 7-14) can be found in the superficial and deep perineal pouches, respectively (Fig. 7-13).

 As told, all muscles in the root of penis are innervated by the perineal nerve (Fig. 7-16).